siiky/siiky.github.io/algebra/faucets.md

 $B$ clearly is surjective, because it is the identity function.

 ---

+Being that both faucet types are _fully functional_, then they're also _functionally equivalent_.

 # Faucets as Used by Physical Beings through Mechanical Interaction